EqualStreetNames/equalstreetnames-basel/README.md

 [HLS](https://hls-dhs-dss.ch) is published under [Creative Commons BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
 See also Nutzungsbedingungen of HLS: [Urheberrechte und Verwendung der HLS-Inhalte](https://hls-dhs-dss.ch/de/about/usage#HUrheberrechteundVerwendungderHLS-Inhalte)

 You may use HLS to add Information on Wikidata / Wikipedia and even create a Wikipedia-article entirely based on an HLS-article.
 :warning: If you do so, Cite all Informations!
-See section on How to.